Chapter 10: Tow Bars/Dinghy Towing

 Your best bet for flat-towing is to consult your RV or trailer center.
 They will have the most current information on products, legal requirements, and the suitability of your towed vehicle.

 Another option for towing a car behind an RV is to use a tow dolly.
-These are most commonly found at RV dealers for purchase or at trailer rental services.
+These trailers are commonly found at RV dealers for purchase, or at trailer rental services.
 These mini-trailers have two wheels of their own and cradle the front wheels of the towed vehicle. they have their own trailer lights (or magnetic lights) attached.

 Downsides of using a tow dolly for long distances include uneven tire wear and occasionally, braking difficulties if the towing vehicle is not substantially larger and heaver than the towed vehicle.
 All the same procedures, measurements, and cautions or trailer towing apply to a tow dolly.